QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     plt.plot(x, 'b-', label="white noise")

-In this call to Matplotlib's ``plot`` function, notice that the last argument is passed in ``name=argument`` syntax
+In this call to Matplotlib's ``plot`` function, notice that the last argument is passed in ``name=argument`` syntax.

-This is called a *keyword argument*, with ``label`` being the keyword
+This is called a *keyword argument*, with ``label`` being the keyword.

 Non-keyword arguments are called *positional arguments*, since their meaning is determined by order

 * ``plot(x, 'b-', label="white noise")`` is different from ``plot('b-', x, label="white noise")``

-Keyword arguments are particularly useful when a function has a lot of arguments, in which case it's hard to remember the right order
+Keyword arguments are particularly useful when a function has a lot of arguments, in which case it's hard to remember the right order.

-You can adopt keyword arguments in user-defined functions with no difficulty
+You can adopt keyword arguments in user-defined functions with no difficulty.

 The next example illustrates the syntax